bunchc/cldemo-automation-ansible/README.md

 filter parent 1: protocol ip pref 2 fw filter parent 1: protocol ip pref 2 fw handle 0x6 classid 1:1
 ```

-Here you will see three filters.
-Two with the u32 classifier, one set to look for packets marked by IPTables:

 Resources